Verizon Unlimited Data Customers Cannot Use Over 200 GB Data Per Month, Says The Carrier

 This change will impact the carrier's old customers who were allowed to remain on the Unlimited Data Plan even when the company stopped offering the option in 2011.

-Is The Move Pre-empted?
+Is The Move Pre-Empted?

 The intent to execute this move was set in September 2016, when Verizon began intimating customers that those who were using an extraordinary amount of data would not be able to continue with their plan any longer.

 However, at the time Verizon did not mention the usage cap, but it was predicted that the limit would around 100 GB.
-This was because Verizon repeatedly kept stressing on it 100 GB plan.
+This was because Verizon repeatedly kept stressing on its 100 GB plan.

 The 100 GB data plan that Verizon offers (with an additional 2 GB per line) is relatively costly as it comes to $450 per month, plus additional fees.
 Moreover, if a user exceeds the usage limit then the speed of the connection gets restricted.
 In November 2015, the price of unlimited data plans was raised by the carrier from $30 to $50 per month